nixworks/public/news/2015/05/9/README.md

 ##### Naxalite-Maoist insurgency
 ### [Naxalite Maoists are holding 250 villagers hostage to protest the building of a bridge in India's Chhattisgarh state. ](/news/2015/05/9/naxalite-maoists-are-holding-250-villagers-hostage-to-protest-the-building-of-a-bridge-in-india-s-chhattisgarh-state.md)
-_Context: India, Naxalite-Maoist insurgency, Chhattisgarh_
+_Context: Naxalite-Maoist insurgency, Chhattisgarh, India_

 ##### 2015 Pacific typhoon season
 ### [Thousands of people are evacuated from the Philippines island of Luzon ahead of Typhoon Noul (Dodong). ](/news/2015/05/9/thousands-of-people-are-evacuated-from-the-philippines-island-of-luzon-ahead-of-typhoon-noul-dodong.md)
-_Context: 2015 Pacific typhoon season, Luzon, Philippines_
+_Context: Philippines, 2015 Pacific typhoon season, Luzon_

 ##### 2015 Atlantic hurricane season
 ### [Tropical storm Ana forms near the states of North and South Carolina weeks before the official start of the hurricane season. ](/news/2015/05/9/tropical-storm-ana-forms-near-the-states-of-north-and-south-carolina-weeks-before-the-official-start-of-the-hurricane-season.md)